A motorcycle endorsement is required on a driver’s license to operate a bike in Florida legally. That means specialized training is needed.

 - What Are the Penalties for Not Having Coverage?

-- Is It Better to Carry More Than Minimum Motorcycle Insurance in Florida?
+- Is It Better to Carry More Than Minimum Motorcycle Insurance in FL?

 Purchasing insurance for motorcycles in Florida differs from buying it for cars and trucks.
 The primary difference involves PIP coverage.